• Recipes

 Instructions

-• In a mixing bowl whisk together the oat flour, salt, and baking powder.
-In a small bowl combine the coconut milk, maple syrup, lemon zest, and vanilla (don't add the lemon juice or blueberries yet).
+• In a large mixing bowl whisk together the oat flour, salt, and baking powder.

-• Once the cooking surface is hot enough that a drop of water sizzles, add the lemon juice and blueberries to the batter, and stir to combine.
-Pour ⅓ cup of batter per pancake onto the pan/griddle.
+• Once the cooking surface is hot enough that a drop of water sizzles, gently fold the blueberries into the batter.
+Ladle about ⅓ cup batter per pancake onto the pan/griddle.
 You may need to adjust the heat slightly during cooking to get it just right.
-Flip pancakes when bubbles appear across the top, the edges are slightly "set," and the undersides are golden.
-Cook for another 90 seconds to 2 minutes or until cooked through and golden on both sides.
+Flip the pancakes once bubbles appear all across the top, the edges look set, and the undersides are golden (about 3 minutes on the first side).
+The second side will cook more quickly, about 1-1½ minutes.

-• Serve warm with maple syrup and any other toppings you enjoy, such as vegan yogurt and butter, berries, and nuts or seeds.
+• Serve lemon blueberry pancakes warm with maple syrup and any other toppings you enjoy, such as vegan yogurt, butter, berries, and nuts or seeds.

 Notes